 A regional leader

 With a dominant market position on the local side, MCB is well inspired to expand beyond the shores of Mauritius as early as 1991.
 Today, on the strength of its sustained international expansionary drive and regional rebranding initiatives, the MCB brand is visible in Madagascar, Maldives and Seychelles.
 The Group has also consolidated its presence namely in Réunion, Mayotte and Paris through its associate, BFCOI and in Mozambique via its other associate Société Générale Moçambique.
-MCB opened representative offices in Paris (France), Johannesburg (South Africa) and Nairobi (Kenya).
+MCB opened representative offices in Paris (France), Johannesburg (South Africa), Dubai (United Arab Emirates) and Nairobi (Kenya).
 Moreover, the Group is actively involved in project and trade financing in various countries of the sub-Saharan region, while being engaged in other markets such as India.

 In line with its strategy to diversify its markets, MCB expanded into non-banking financial services, a sector where it is now considered as a benchmark player.
 A comprehensive range of investor services is offered by MCB Capital Markets Ltd and speciality driven subsidiaries.
 In addition, MCB also proposes leasing, factoring and microfinance solutions.

 MCB is also actively pursuing its market development drive on the basis of its 'Bank of Banks' strategy, positioning itself as a regional focal point for handling trade finance, payments outsourcing and advisory services amongst others.